Bengal: Economy

 Historically, Bengal has been the industrial leader of the subcontinent.
 Mughal Bengal saw the emergence of a proto-industrial economy backed up by textiles and gunpowder.
-The organized early modern economy flourished till the beginning of British rule in the mid 18th-century, when the region underwent radical and revolutionary changes in government, trade, and regulation.
+The organised early modern economy flourished till the beginning of British rule in the mid 18th-century, when the region underwent radical and revolutionary changes in government, trade, and regulation.
 The British displaced the indigenous ruling class and transferred much of the region's wealth back to the colonial metropole in Britain.
-In the 19th century, the British began investing in railways and limited industrialization.
+In the 19th century, the British began investing in railways and limited industrialisation.
 However, the Bengali economy was dominated by trade in raw materials during much of the colonial period, particularly the jute trade.

 The partition of India changed the economic geography of the region.
 Calcutta in West Bengal inherited a thriving industrial base from the colonial period, particularly in terms of jute processing.
 East Pakistan soon developed its industrial base, including the world's largest jute mill.
-In 1972, the newly independent government of Bangladesh nationalized 580 industrial plants.
-These industries were later privatized in the late 1970s as Bangladesh moved towards a market-oriented economy.
+In 1972, the newly independent government of Bangladesh nationalised 580 industrial plants.
+These industries were later privatised in the late 1970s as Bangladesh moved towards a market-oriented economy.
 Liberal reforms in 1991 paved the way for a major expansion of Bangladesh's private sector industry, including in telecoms, natural gas, textiles, pharmaceuticals, ceramics, steel and shipbuilding.
 In 2022, Bangladesh was the second largest economy in South Asia after India.

 The region is one of the largest rice producing areas in the world, with West Bengal being India's largest rice producer and Bangladesh being the world's fourth largest rice producer.
 Three Bengali economists have been Nobel laureates, including Amartya Sen and Abhijit Banerjee who won the Nobel Memorial Prize in Economics and Muhammad Yunus who won the Nobel Peace Prize.